 What We Do Medical, Dental, and Ophthalmic Care

-Most volunteer teams offer primarily medical care.
+Most volunteer teams offer primary medical care.
 However, a few will include dentists and ophthalmologists.
-Often, patients walk hours in order to obtain needed medical care.
-Since 1997, up to 19 volunteer teams each year come to our clinics where they provide basic medical, dental, and ophthalmic care.
+Often, patients walk hours to obtain needed medical care.
+Since 1997, up to 19 volunteer teams have come to our clinics to provide basic medical, dental, and ophthalmic care.

 Medical Care Missions

 We Provide Medical Care for the Impoverished in Honduras